nautobot/nautobot-app-netbox-importer/docs/dev/contributing.md

 # Contributing to the App

-Most of the internal logic of this plugin is based on the [DiffSync](https://github.com/networktocode/diffsync) library, which in turn is built atop [Pydantic](https://github.com/samuelcolvin/pydantic/).
+Most of the internal logic of this app is based on the [DiffSync](https://github.com/networktocode/diffsync) library, which in turn is built atop [Pydantic](https://github.com/samuelcolvin/pydantic/).

 A basic understanding of these two libraries will be helpful to those wishing to contribute to this project.